 Can you see the value in this perspective?
 It has broad utility, too, and can be applied to multiple scenarios, including how we think about – and manage – our money.

-Recently, the concept of strengthening the brakes came to mind as I met with an individual named Michelle at a pro-bono planning event.
+The concept of strengthening the brakes came to mind as I met with an individual named Michelle at a pro-bono planning event.
 She said, “I’d like to buy a home in five years, but I’m concerned about my monthly cash flow.
 What should I think about to help me stay on track with my goal?”

 After Michelle shared a bit more of her story, we both realized that establishing an emergency fund would help strengthen the brakes of her financial plan.
 This way, when an unexpected expense occurred, she would be able to use the money in her emergency fund to help pay for it without having to use a credit card or dip into her retirement account.